AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 | Previous        | 4                 | Returns the stored event before the specified index.        |

 ## Unit conversion of data
 SDS supports assigning [Units of Measure](xref:unitsOfMeasure) (Uom) to stream data.
 If stream data has Uom information associated, SDS supports reading data with unit conversions applied.
-On each read data request, unit conversions are specified by specifying a collection of `SdsStreamPropertyOverride` objects in read requests.
+On each read data request, unit conversions are specified by a user defined collection of `SdsStreamPropertyOverride` objects in read requests.
 The `SdsStreamPropertyOverride` object has the following structure:

 | Property          | Type                 | Optionality | Details                                              |